adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/dropdown/v1/dropdown/README.md

 ```
 BLOCK cmp-adaptiveform-dropdown
     ELEMENT cmp-adaptiveform-dropdown__label
+    ELEMENT cmp-adaptiveform-dropdown__label-container
     ELEMENT cmp-adaptiveform-dropdown__widget
     ELEMENT cmp-adaptiveform-dropdown__questionmark
     ELEMENT cmp-adaptiveform-dropdown__shortdescription
     ELEMENT cmp-adaptiveform-dropdown__longdescription
     ELEMENT cmp-adaptiveform-dropdown__errormessage
 ```

+### Note
+By placing the class names `cmp-adaptiveform-dropdown__label` and `cmp-adaptiveform-dropdown__questionmark` within the `cmp-adaptiveform-dropdown__label-container` class, you create a logical grouping of the label and question mark elements.
+This approach simplifies the process of maintaining a consistent styling for both elements.

 ## JavaScript Data Attribute Bindings